yangli268038/SAMD/README.md

 # MHD
-Code for our paper MHD
+Code will be available once the paper is accepted.